 - Have a 1% fixed interest rate.

-- Have a loan term of two years.
+- Have a loan term of five years.

 - Do not require a personal guarantee or collateral for the loan.

 - Defers payments for six months, but interest will continue to accrue over this period.